Catawba College logo

 Ketner School of Business

-Named after Ralph W. Ketner, co-founder and former CEO of Food Lion, offering diverse curricula in Accounting, Economics and Finance, Entrepreneurship, Integrated Marketing Communication, Communication Arts, and various Business Administration concentrations.
-It also hosts the Center for Entrepreneurship and Experimental Development (CEED) and the Institute of Business and Accounting.
+Named after Ralph W. Ketner, co-founder and former CEO of Food Lion.
+This school offers comprehensive curricula in areas such as Accounting, Economics and Finance, Entrepreneurship, Integrated Marketing Communication, Communication Arts (with concentrations in communications and sports communications), and Business Administration (with concentrations in Accounting, Communications, Economics, General Management, Information Systems, International Business, Marketing, and Entrepreneurship).
+It also houses the Center for Entrepreneurship and Experimental Development (CEED) and the Institute of Business and Accounting, providing students with practical, real-world experience.

 Leadership